Last updated:

 adidas Football Boots for Kids

-adidas has made all of their football boot styles available for kids; including the top-end laceless + models.
-When shopping for children and their growing feet you may decide to go with a cheaper boot like a .3 that also comes as laceless or with laces (no laces can be popular with the kids).
+adidas has made all of their football boot styles available for kids; including the top-end laceless models.
+When shopping for children and their growing feet you may decide to go with a cheaper boot like a League that also comes as laceless or with laces (no laces can be popular with the kids).
 Just keep in mind that laceless does lock their foot into the boot less well, unless their foot shape offers a very snug fit.
-All the adidas laced .1 versions can be in child’s sizes which is great for an adjustable fit.
+All the adidas laced Elite versions can be in child’s sizes which is great for an adjustable fit.

 Retired adidas Boots